Distributionally Robust Model Predictive Control with Total Variation Distance: Introduction

 Distributionally robust chance constraints (DRCCs) have been well studied in stochastic optimization.
 A popular metric for enforcing distributional robustness is the Wasserstein distance.
 In~\cite{xie2021distributionally} the author proposed a tight inner and outer approximation of the DRCC with a Wasserstein ambiguity set using a CVaR reformulation.
 In~\cite{mark2020DRCC}, the authors enforced DRCCs with Wasserstein distance ambiguity set in an MPC setting.
 Optimal control using distributionally robust CVaR constraints with second-order moment ambiguity sets can be posed as a semidefinite program in~\cite{parys2016DRCC}.

 The total variation distance (TVD) is another commonly used bounding metric on probability spaces.
-Intuitively, it provides an upper bound on the difference of probabilities that an event occurs under two measures~\cite{gibbs02onchoosing}, see Fig.~\ref{fig:illustration_dr} for an illustration of TVD.
-This paper extends the literature on distributionally robust MPC to TVD ambiguity sets.
+Intuitively, it provides an upper bound on the difference of probabilities that an event occurs under two measures~\cite{gibbs02onchoosing}, see Fig.~\ref{fig:illustration_dr} for an illustration of TVD. {In~\cite{ioannis2021tvdlqr}, the authors provide a TVD-based distributionally robust solution of the linear, quadratic regulator and use this formulation for a drop–shipping retail fulfillment application.
+In~\cite{zolanvari2021data}, the authors consider a data-driven strategy to solve iterative tasks using a MPC scheme.
+This framework is amenable to general ambiguity sets, including TVD.}

+This paper extends the literature on distributionally robust MPC using TVD ambiguity sets.
 We provide a deterministic approximation of a stochastic MPC optimization problem with a distributionally robust objective and DRCC with TVD ambiguity sets for a discrete distribution.
-This is achieved by over-approximating the DRCC in the form of a simple chance constraint that is further simplified using CVaR.
+This is achieved by over-approximating the DRCC in the form of a simple, but more conservative, chance constraint that is further simplified using CVaR.
 The objective is also reformulated as a CVaR objective.
 The resulting MPC optimization is an efficient quadratic program.